 A shoulder dislocation occurs when the “ball” portion of the shoulder pops out of its “socket”.
 Because shoulders have such a wide range of motion, they are the most commonly dislocated joint in the human body.

 Shoulder dislocations are mostly caused by extreme force.
 It could be the result of a hard blow, a fall, or trauma due to playing contact sports.
-They are most likely in activities with the potential for frequent hard blows or falls, such as football, rugby, gymnastics,
+They are most likely in activities with the potential for frequent hard blows or falls, such as football, rugby, and gymnastics.

 Also, people who’ve already experienced shoulder dislocation are more likely to experience it again.